LaconicNetwork/docs.laconic.com/content/getting-started/install-stack-orchestrator.md

 weight: 1
 ---

-[Stack Orchestrator](https://github.com/cerc-io/stack-orchestrator) is a command-line tool for building and deploying the Laconic stack and applications built using the stack.
-Installation details depends on the existing settings of your machine.
+[Stack Orchestrator](https://github.com/cerc-io/stack-orchestrator) is a command-line tool for building and deploying all the components of the Laconic stack.
+It also includes tooling to improve the decentralization of any web3 application.

+Installation detail will depend on the existing settings of your machine.
+If using a fresh Linux machine, check out [this script](https://github.com/cerc-io/stack-orchestrator/blob/main/scripts/quick-install-linux.sh) for a quick setup.

 These pre-requisites are required: